-- 1. Have parents/adults complete release form. - 2.
+- 1. Have parents/adults complete the release form. - 2.
 Check form against authorized list. - 3.
-If O.K., send messenger for student. - 4.
-Teachers or other adults supervising students shall take authorization slip and release student to parent and note in register.
+If O.K., send a messenger for students. - 4.
+Teachers or other adults supervising students shall take authorization slips and release students to parents and note in the register.
 Authorization slips shall then be delivered to the Command Post where they will be posted to a Master roster.

-Messengers
+Messengers Team